Construction Corps (Bulgaria): Labour corps 1935–1944

+Greeks from Bulgarian occupation zone in Macedonia and Thrace were also forcibly conscripted into Labour Battalions.
+The measure did not exclude Greek Muslims.

 Post War

 From 1946 given the need to downsize the armed forces the labour corps were again detached from the army and re-organised as national compulsory labour service.
 All Bulgarian citizens of conscription age not accepted in the regular armed forces were subject to 18 months labour service, but de facto it was done mostly by men from minorities and those deemed unreliable for service ("considered unfit") in the armed forces.